hadht/EasySampleSizeCalculation/README.md

 # Easy Sample Size Calculation
-Easy Sample Size Calculation Software (n, sample size) for Estimation, Hypothesis Tests amd Linear Models Using the Software R and Shiny.
+Easy Sample Size Calculation Software (n, sample size) for Estimation, Hypothesis Tests and Linear Models Using the Software R and Shiny.
 Easy Sample Size Calculation software is a part of the Easy Sample Size Project (ESSP), website link: <http://www.est.ufmg.br/~thiagords/ESSP.htm>.

 HTML Interface of the software is on Website: <http://www.est.ufmg.br/~thiagords/ESSP.htm>.

-Sample size calculation techniques are fascinated!
+We are fascinated by the sample size techniques!